Piotr1215/upbound-docs/content/cli/_index.md

 weight: 100
 ---

-The Upbound `up` command-line for interacting installing Universal Crossplane (UXP) and <!-- TODO -->.
+The Upbound `up` command-line simplifies configuration and management of Upbound Universal Crossplane (UXP) and interacts with the Upbound Marketplace to manage users and accounts.

 ## Install the Up command-line